Vapekreng/SR_old/README.md

-# Rouglike game on python on russian language.
+# Rouglike game on python.
+Russian language.
 Localisation is planned